Everfit-io/devops-test/README.md

 ### 1. Workflow Trigger
 The pipeline is triggered on:
 - Push/merge to the `main` branch.
-- Pull request events targeting the `main` branch.
+- Pull request targeting the `main` branch.

 ### 2. Workflow steps:
 #### - Checkout: Uses the `actions/checkout@v4` to check out the repository code